 Microservices and Service Oriented Architectures (SOA) are a design paradigm in which many services with narrow scope, tight state encapsulation, and API driven communication interact together to form a larger solution.
 However, managing hundreds or thousands of services instead of a few large applications creates an operational challenge.
 Nomad elegantly integrates with Consul for automatic service registration and dynamic rendering of configuration files.
 Nomad and Consul together provide an ideal solution for managing microservices, making it easier to adopt the paradigm.

 As data science and analytics teams grow in size and complexity, they increasingly benefit from highly performant and scalable tools that can run batch workloads with minimal operational overhead.
-Nomad can natively run batch jobs and parameterized jobs.
+Nomad can natively run batch jobs, parameterized jobs, and Spark workloads.
 Nomad's architecture enables easy scalability and an optimistically concurrent scheduling strategy that can yield thousands of container deployments per second.
 Alternatives are overly complex and limited in terms of their scheduling throughput, scalability, and multi-cloud capabilities.

 Nomad is designed to natively handle multi-datacenter and multi-region deployments and is cloud agnostic.
 This allows Nomad to schedule in private datacenters running bare metal, OpenStack, or VMware alongside an AWS, Azure, or GCE cloud deployment.
 This makes it easier to migrate workloads incrementally and to utilize the cloud for bursting.